yakovbeder/discovery-session-tool/README.md

 ---

-**Note**: This tool is designed for OpenShift discovery sessions and follows Red Hat's best practices for OpenShift deployment planning. # Updated: Sun Jul 13 16:59:41 IDT 2025
+**Note**: This tool is designed for OpenShift discovery sessions and follows Red Hat's best practices for OpenShift deployment planning.